2018383414/LFPosed/README.md

 ## For Developers

-Developers are welcome to write Xposed modules with hooks based on LSPosed Framework.
-A module based on LSPosed framework is fully compatible with the original Xposed Framework, and vice versa, a Xposed Framework-based module will work well with LSPosed framework too.
+Developers are welcome to write Xposed modules with hooks based on LFPosed Framework.
+A module based on LFPosed framework is fully compatible with the original Xposed Framework, and vice versa, a Xposed Framework-based module will work well with LFPosed framework too.

 - [Xposed Framework API](https://api.xposed.info/)

 We use our own module repository.
-We welcome developers to submit modules to our repository, and then modules can be downloaded in LSPosed.
+We welcome developers to submit modules to our repository, and then modules can be downloaded in LFPosed.

 - [LSPosed Module Repository](https://github.com/Xposed-Modules-Repo)